An Internet Comedy Writer's Biggest Mistakes

 - Losing the audience

-Rambling is the art of writing or saying a million words (or what sounds and reads like a million) and taking the longest, wordiest route to eventually, possibly hit your point (or punch line). (<---rambling).
+Rambling is the art of using a million words (or what sounds and reads like a million) and taking the longest, wordiest route to eventually, possibly hit your point (or punch line), when you only need a few...words that is. (<---rambling).

-The problem with rambling is that it destroys whatever you're setting up and kills interest in what you're talking about...faster than a fart at a perfume counter.
+The problem with rambling is that it obliterates any sense of timing for the reader.
+Whatever comedic idea being setting up is diluted.
+Interest in the subject is killed faster than a fart at a perfume counter.

 A quick example might be: